As Brazil’s wetlands burned, government did little to help

 “I can’t see much federal help; it is basically us here,” said Felipe Augusto Dias, executive director of SOS Pantanal, an environmental group.

-Both sides of the Trans-Pantanal highway — an area that should feature pools of water, even in its dry season — was parched.
+Both sides of the Trans-Pantanal highway — an area that should feature pools of water, even in its dry season — were parched.
 As of Sunday, nearly a quarter of the Pantanal — an area more than the size of Maryland — had been consumed by fire, according to satellite imagery from the Federal University of Rio de Janeiro.
 Pantanal vegetation can regenerate quickly with rain, but the wildlife that survive are left stranded without habitat.

 Along that scorched landscape were injured and disoriented animals, plus charred corpses of others.
 On the river, Moura motored past a dead 6-foot-long anaconda, tangled on a fallen tree branch.
 A fawn, lost and alone amid burned shrubs, eyed the boat.
 The sky was an apocalyptic orange.